image

 Ben Brodkowitz

-Thank you, Sylvie.
-Hello, everyone, and thank you for joining us to discuss First Internet Bancorp's third quarter financial results.
+Thank you, Jenny.
+Hello, everyone, and thank you for joining us to discuss First Internet Bancorp's Fourth Quarter and Year-end 2024 Financial Results.
 The company issued its earnings press release yesterday afternoon, and it is available on the company's website at www.firstinternetbancorp.com.

 Various factors could cause actual results to be materially different from any future results expressed or implied by such forward-looking statements.
 These factors are discussed in the company's SEC filings, which are available on the company's website.